purva11198/Algorithms/README.md

 # Algorithms

-This repository has vvarious algorithms implemented in C language.
+This repository has various algorithms implemented in C language.